Shows & Tickets

 You can also learn more about the Native land you occupy here: native-land.ca/

-Geffen Playhouse has comissioned four artists to create an original art work to be displayed in our lobby welcoming back audiences this fall to celebrate our 25th Anniversary Season.
+Geffen Playhouse has comissioned four artists to create an original art work to be displayed in our lobby welcoming back audiences to celebrate our 25th Anniversary Season.
 We celebrate the diversity in our audiences and our productions, and it is our mission to create, foster and nourish an environment that is open and welcoming for all.

 As a non-profit organization, Geffen Playhouse has a deep commitment to sharing outstanding theater with everyone.
 Our entire city benefits from thought-provoking and inspiring performances, regardless of race, faith, sexual orientation, ability, gender, background, or the ability to purchase tickets.
 Geffen Playhouse’s education and community programs provide long-term, in-depth access to current and next generation theatergoers and instill a love for theater that will last a lifetime.
 Learning experiences and theater-making opportunities are designed to deepen program participants’ meaningful connections to the plays they attend, their sense of agency as thinkers and communicators, and their sense of community — with each other, the Geffen, and Los Angeles County.